Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Introduction

-$f(R)$ theories can either be studied in pseudo-Riemannian spacetimes where the connection is constrained to be Levi-Civita (torsion-free) or they can be modeled in Riemann-Cartan spacetimes involving spacetime torsion.
-To derive the field equations of $f(R)$ gravity theory, these two distinct approaches can be employed where the former can also be identified as the metric formalism and the latter can be named as the Palatini formalism \cite{palatini}.
-In the metric formalism (thoroughly examined in \cite{buchdahl}), the field equations are derived by varying the metric tensor considering that the connection is Levi-Civita (without torsion), such that the connection depends on the spacetime metric.
-On the other hand, the Palatini formalism can be employed by taking the metric and connection fields as independent variables when varying the action.
-Although these two approaches yield the identical field equations for GR, they significantly differ in modified gravity models.
-In particular, for the case where the gravitational Lagrangian involves higher order curvature terms, independent variations of the Lagrangian yield field equations that involve propagating torsion.
+$f(R)$ theories can either be studied in pseudo-Riemannian spacetimes, where the connection is constrained to be Levi-Civita (torsion-free), or they can be modeled in Riemann-Cartan spacetimes involving spacetime torsion.
+To derive the field equations of $f(R)$ gravity theory, these two distinct approaches can be employed, where the former can also be identified as metric formalism, and the latter can be named as Palatini formalism \cite{palatini}.
+In metric formalism (thoroughly examined in \cite{buchdahl}), the field equations are derived by varying the metric tensor considering that the connection is Levi-Civita (without torsion), such that the connection depends on the spacetime metric.
+On the other hand, Palatini formalism can be employed by considering metric and connection fields as independent variables when varying the action.
+Although these two approaches yield identical field equations for the GR, they differ significantly in the modified gravity models.
+In particular, for the case in which the gravitational Lagrangian involves higher-order curvature terms, independent variations of the Lagrangian yield field equations that involve propagating torsion.

-A particular extension of GR can be provided by quadratic curvature gravity models that include $ R^{2} $, Riemann-curvature and Ricci-curvature squared terms \cite{stelle, buchdahl, lanczos}.
-In cosmological scenarios, such type of models can be viewed as viable gravity theories that explain the accelerating expansion of the universe.
-Physical meaning of the theory investigated by focusing on the fundamental concepts like gravitational energy energy, momentum and mass of theory in \cite{deser}.
-Exact solutions for plane-fronted gravitational waves in an Anti-de Sitter (AdS) background are provided in \cite{gullu} and Kerr-Schild type metrics are explored and new solutions for AdS waves and spherical waves in an AdS background are given in \cite{gurses}.
+A particular extension of GR can be provided by quadratic curvature gravity models that include $ R^{2} $, Riemann -curvature, and Ricci -curvature squared terms \cite{stelle, buchdahl, lanczos}.
+In cosmological scenarios, such models can be viewed as viable gravity theories that explain the accelerating expansion of the universe \cite{nojiri3}.
+The physical meaning of the theory was investigated by focusing on fundamental concepts such as gravitational energy, momentum, and mass of theory \cite{deser}.
+Exact solutions for plane-fronted gravitational waves in an Anti-de Sitter (AdS) background are provided in \cite{gullu}, Kerr-Schild type metrics are explored, and new solutions for AdS waves and spherical waves in an AdS background are given in \cite{gurses}.
 It is also of great interest to obtain black hole solutions and analyze the properties and existence of the black hole solutions in these gravity models \cite{lu,kehagias}.